-The P3SVGA Super Video Graphics Array option adds wide screen display capability to the P3 with enhanced data terminal operations that permits sending text from a keyboard attached to the P3, storing messages in memory that may be recalled with a simple keystroke, and transmitting a stored message at regular intervals.
+The P3SVGA Super Video Graphics Array option provides outputs to an external monitor that adds wide screen display capability to the P3 with enhanced data terminal operations that permits sending text from a keyboard attached to the P3, storing messages in memory that may be recalled with a simple keystroke, and transmitting a stored message at regular intervals.
 The P3SVGA features a dedicated, high-speed Fast Fourier Transform (FFT) processor that performs a 2048 point FFT in parallel with the P3's existing processor for a much higher frequency resolution per dot on the larger screen.
 The P3SVGA includes a USB connector that can accept a flash memory drive for screen dumps or connect to many USB keyboards to allow direct digital mode operation via the K3 and P3 with transmit and receive display on an external monitor.